symfony/symfony-docs/doctrine/registration_form.rst

 How to Implement a Simple Registration Form
 ===========================================

-Creating a registration form is pretty easy - it *really* means just creating a form that will update some ``User`` model object (a Doctrine entity in this example) and then save it.
+Creating a registration form works the same as creating any form.
+You configure the form to update some ``User`` model object (a Doctrine entity in this example) and then save it.

 First, make sure you have all the dependencies you need installed: